 On the surface of it the Xiaomi Mi 4 looks like it’s predecessor, the Mi3, but it is NOTHING like it.
 The original was/is a fine, mono display smart band which my wife LOVES, but the Mi 4 is a full colour model while still retaining the best part of a month battery life – 20 days according to Xiaomi and straight away I went WAY past that with some very enthusiastic use including downloading hundreds of watch-faces – the band has hardly been off my wrist (now including swimming in the sea and taking showers) and I’ve fully charged it only twice since I bought it -well over a month ago..

-Xiaomi have provided us a much needed watch face library and this smart band also supports various independent watch-face libraries and CRACKING software like the Amazfit and MiBand 4 apps.
+Xiaomi have provided us a much needed watch face library and this smart band also supports various independent watch-face libraries and CRACKING software like the MiBand 4 app.

 You can’t get more topical than this Halloween Face thanks to MiBand4 app (October 30 2019)…